-Samsung's foldable Galaxy X could be available in the latter half of 2017
+The Galaxy X, or 'Triple Eight,' shows up in Bluetooth and Wi-Fi filings

 A camera lens is shown on the top of the closed clamshell, an area that becomes the rear of the unfolded phone.
 A selfie camera and speaker are shown in the inside top of the phone.

-More interestingly, the bottom of the screen appears to have a curved edge, and it’s visible when the phone is closed.
-This may serve as an information and notification ticker, rather than fitting a secondary display on the back of the device.
-Samsung already utilizes its Edge screen on the Galaxy S7 Edge in a similar way.
+More interestingly, the bottom of the screen appears to have a curved edge that’s visible when the phone is closed.
+It might serve as an information and notification ticker, rather than a secondary display on the back of the device.
+Samsung already uses the Edge screen on the Galaxy S8 in a similar way.

 Before this, a different patent filed by Samsung showed how a folded and unfolded Galaxy X might operate.
 For example, as Patently Mobile reports, a user could touch an icon on the edge area of the phone so that the app will be open once the device is unfolded.
 According to the patent, multiple user profiles will also be displayed on the edge area, allowing for multiple users to enter their password to access their information — all from the device’s edge.
 It’s important to note that this patent was filed in November, but was not made public until now.

-Note: Update: Added in news of new Bluetooth and Wi-Fi certifications.